mlabuda2/nf-tower-docs/docs/enterprise/configuration/overview.md

     /config/tower-app/mail.smtp.password : <your_password>
     ```

-    Sensitive values (such as database passwords) are marked with :fontawesome-solid-triangle-exclamation: should be SecureString type parameters.
+    Sensitive values (such as database passwords) should be SecureString type parameters.
 See [AWS Parameter Store](./aws_parameter_store.md) for detailed instructions.

 ## Basic configuration
 Basic configuration options such as Tower server URL, application name, and license key.